JaimeHyland/family_shopping_list_v1/README.md

 DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
 ```

-To ensure that static files are served efficiently from a single, well-defined subdirectory from Cloudinary, it is absolutely essential to run the following command to collect all static files into that directory:
+To ensure that static files are served efficiently in the deployed app from a single, well-defined subdirectory, I ran the following command to collect all static files into that directory:

 ```
 python manage.py collectstatic